 Since mouth trauma can have effects that are not immediately visible, it is vital that you be examined by a dentist as soon as possible.
 Provide all the information you can about the injury.

 Teeth which have sustained damage or that have been knocked out will require immediate attention for optimum results.
 Damage to teeth such as cracks, chips or breakage may require bonding and/or a dental crown.
 A tooth that has been knocked out needs to be replaced.
 This may require a dental implant.

-Call Now for Help with a Mouth Trauma, Cracked Teeth and Dental Implants!
+Call Now for Help with a Mouth Trauma that Occurred on the Job

 Dr. Suway and his team of dental professionals will help ease your pain as they address your dental trauma.
 After a thorough examination of the damage, you will be advised of a treatment plan which will follow the protocol according to workers’ comp guidelines.